 Tip: always pack for cold weather and wind, even though it may be sunny.
 Up at the fire lookout that wind picks up and is shocking.
 Especially if you have kids, be prepared to throw on jackets.

-For some reason we always skip this part of the park.
-I don’t know why.
-I have been here before when I was a kid though and can attest that it’s beautiful, there are hardly any people, and there is amazing wildlife.
+Carbon River is the part of Mount Rainier National Park that is closet to Seattle… but there’s not a ton there, which makes it great for having a quiet, non-populated visit to the park!
 When you’re hiking at Carbon River you won’t find any fancy lodge waiting for you or the cushy couch at the end of a trail, but you’ll get sweeping views to the north toward Seattle and the most amazing fresh air coming off of the river.
-Maybe it’s time that we took the kids to carbon river instead of going to the south side of the mountain.

 South Side Hiking in Mt Rainier National Park

 This part of Mount Rainier National Park is really beautiful.
-It’s very different from what you see ahead.
+It’s very different from what you see ahead as you continue up the mountain to Paradise.
 When you park it Longmire there is a wonderful nature trail, the Trail of the Shadows, that is very flat that goes around a small marshy area.
 Here at the marshy area is a natural spring that has stone work all around it.
 There are lots of great interpretive displays to explain the history of the area as well as the details of the natural spring and how it was used previously.

 As you continue around the marsh you will see the stream that flows through and lots of interesting native plants.
 Our two favorites are The devil’s club and the skunk cabbage.
 The devil’s club you do not want to touch but you can admire from afar.
 The needles on the stalks are… intimidating.
 The skunk cabbage, well, it’s just really neat looking due to its huge leaves, the weird flowers it sometimes makes… and its smell.